badewanne89/moveez/README.md

 # Database
 As already stated we are using MongoDB as our database.
 Our test databases are running on mlabs.com, our production database runs locally with docker.
+It is accessed via user-defined networking, defined with `docker network create -d bridge moveez_net`

 To start the production database use the following command: